spinnaker/spinnaker.github.io/reference/artifacts-with-artifactsrewrite/types/embedded-base64/index.md

 Rather than refer to a resource by a URI, you can embed the artifact's contents directly into the `"reference"` field in Base64.

-## Embedded Base64 Artifact in the UI
+## Embedded Base64 artifact in the UI

 The pipeline UI exposes the following fields for the embedded Base64 artifact: